 This way, you can sync the same folder on your iPhone and iPad, and Documents keeps files up to date between both your devices as well as cloud storage.

 By default, Documents syncs the folders automatically once you’re connected to Wi-Fi.
 You can also allow the app to sync folders over a cellular network or disable the automatic sync.
-To change the sync options, go to Settings > Cloud Sync.
+To change the sync options, go to Settings > Cloud & Connections and select your desired option under Automatic Sync.

 You can also sync a folder manually whenever you wish.
 Tap … More on a synced folder and select Sync Now.
 The folder will be synced immediately.
 Moreover, you can set the sync on pause by tapping Pause Sync.